WICG/display-locking/explainers/beforematch.md

 ##### Cons
 * Doesn't allow the developer to change other properties in conjunction with displaying hidden content.
-For example, in "Example 1: Expanding `hidden-matchable`," automatic unlocking wouldn't be able to change the style of the `<h1>` title elements.
+For example, in "Example 1: Expanding `hidden-matchable`," automatic revealing wouldn't be able to change the style of the `<h1>` title elements.
-* Doesn't allow "unlocked" `hidden-matchable` content to become hidden again, which could get confusing.
+* Doesn't allow script to make the `hidden-matchable` content hidden again once it has been revealed since the flag saying that is has been revealed is internal to the browser.
+This doesn't allow for use cases where the `hidden-matchable` content looks similar to a details element with a button that runs script to reveal and collapse the content.
-* Automatic unlocking and adding internal hidden state to track unlocked `hidden-matchable` sections gets complicated and confusing in the browser.
+* Automatic revealing and adding internal hidden state to track revealed `hidden-matchable` sections gets complicated and confusing in the browser implementation.

-#### Automatic Unlocking without internal state
+#### Automatic Revealing without internal state
 `content-visibility: hidden-matchable` text would automatically be changed to `content-visibility: visible` by modifying `element.style` when text inside it has been searched for.
 ##### Pros
-* Same pros as "Automatic Unlocking."
+* Same pros as "Automatic Revealing."
 * Don't need to maintain internal state in the browser.
 * If a developer knows how it works, they can change the style back to `content-visibility: hidden-matchable`.